UreshiiPanda/kNN/README.md

 # kNN

-### An comparison of different kNN algorithms written in Python
+### A comparison of different kNN algorithms written in Python